vinhnghiemcr/u3_hw_redux_quiz/README.md

 Answer Here
 ```

-3. In your own words, describe the flow of how redux is used to manage state.
+3. In your own words, describe the flow of how Redux is used to manage state.

 ```
 Answer Here